 Moose is an open source project first conceived in 1996 at Software Composition Group.
-Its original goal was to support software reverse engineering, but since then it has grown to be a generic platform for analysis in general, and it is currently used in and contributed by several research groups worldwide.
+Its original goal was to support software reverse engineering, but since then it has grown to be a generic platform for software and data analysis in general.

 Since 2003 I am the main architect and developer of Moose.